 BCM comprises Business Continuity Plan (BCP) and Disaster Management Plan (DMP).
-The BCM documents, for various Core, support and centralised functions inter alia, incorporate the modalities, in an event of business disruption/disaster and consequent recovery strategies & plans.
-The resilience of these plans under different disruption scenarios are tested on an ongoing basis through mock evacuation drills, Holistic DR Drill for critical IT applications and BCP testing exercises.
+The BCM documents, for various Core, Support and Centralised functions inter alia, incorporate the modalities, in an event of business disruption/disaster and consequent recovery strategies & plans.
+The resilience of these plans under different disruption scenarios are tested on an on-going basis through BCP testing exercises, mock evacuation drills and Holistic DR Drill for critical IT applications..
 To mitigate the risk of system failure, the Bank has set up a Disaster Recovery (DR) site at Chennai & a near DR site at Mumbai.
 The Bank periodically carries out DR drill exercises to test the capabilities of DR site.
 Reporting of any disruption incidence & BCM activities is automated through the application software i-DaB.

-The Bank has developed a mobile based application called ion BCP to facilitate invocation of BCP by retail branches in case of disruption to carry out critical activities from the alternate branch. ion BCP facilitates in secure transmission of vouchers to alternate branch for faster processing and is especially helpful for isolated branches.
+The Bank has also developed a mobile based application called ion BCP to facilitate invocation of BCP by retail branches in case of disruption to carry out critical activities from the alternate branch. ion BCP facilitates secure transmission of vouchers images to alternate branch for faster processing and is especially helpful for isolated branches.